|Nutrition Facts (per serving)|

 Fine strain through a mesh strainer into a tall glass filled with cracked ice.

 Top with hard apple cider, and garnish with the remaining lime wedge and a sprig of mint.
 Serve and enjoy.

 - Rather than hard cider, you can pour a nonalcoholic apple cider.
 The drink will taste the same, but it will be a little lighter on the alcohol.

 - If you don't have simple syrup on hand, use a pinch of sugar instead.

 - Mint is a bit of an odd flavor pairing for apple.
 Try this same recipe with other herbs like basil, lavender, rosemary, or tarragon instead.

-The Tully 10 cider is a perfectly casual cocktail that's not much stronger than a glass of wine.
-Its average alcohol content should be in the 15 percent ABV (30 proof) range.
+The whiskey cider julep is a perfectly casual cocktail that's about as strong as a glass of wine.
+Its average alcohol content should be in the 12 percent ABV (24 proof) range.